bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test console, slider-wrapper and slider-controls." />
 </p>

-This div here is going to be absolutely positioned here.
-These are set to position relative because those divs are positioned absolutely.
-And then we set the width of the slide and the height of the slide and I have them floated left, so they all go in a line next to each other.
+<p>This div here is going to be absolutely positioned here.
+These are set to
+position relative because those divs are positioned absolutely.
+And then we set the width of the slide and the height of the slide and I have them floated left, so they all go in a line next to each other.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 377. example, add variables (225) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">